yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         3% spent in upper heuristics (175 candidates tried)
 ````

-Beware, the BMI solver is absolutely not that efficient in general, this was just a lucky case.
+Beware, the BMI solver is absolutely not this efficient in general, this was just a lucky case.

-Let us solve an decay-rate maximization problem, also this a BMI problem.
-This time performance is much worse.
-Many more iterations, no feasible solution until after 12 nodes, and no lower bound available until the upper bound can be exploited to strenthen bounds on some of the unbounded variables (indicating that one should add artificial bounds, but we will start by trying to improve the model instead)
+Let us solve a decay-rate maximization problem, also this a BMI problem.
+No feasible solution until after 12 nodes, and no lower bound available until the upper bound can be exploited to strenthen bounds on some of the unbounded variables (indicating that one should add artificial bounds, but we will improve the model instead).

 ````matlab
 yalmip('clear');